 How much does it cost to develop an app traditionally?

 The price range for developing an app for your enterprise can vary based on a number of factors from the necessary infrastructure to the desired platform and intended scalability.
 Depending on the skillset of your developers (internal or external) and the complexity of the project, the overall cost for development and deployment could range from around £70,000 all the way up £400,000.

 Furthermore, it’s important to note that app development does not represent a one-time cost.
 Using a traditional development method is likely going to entail a variety of maintenance duties to ensure the app isn’t deprecated over time.
 Necessary updates, added features or changes to connected systems may require some highly-involved programmer intervention.
 Even the most sophisticated software eventually becomes a legacy system, requiring aftercare services to ensure smooth operation into the future.

-Using simplified drag-and-drop interfaces and visual code abstraction, low code (or no code) platforms can enable organizations of any size to design and deploy a range of custom solutions.
+Using simplified drag-and-drop interfaces and visual code abstraction, Low-code (or no code) platforms can enable organisations of any size to design and deploy a range of custom solutions.
 While slashing development times drastically, business users are empowered to manage every aspect of their app’s creation from functionality and user experience to data integration with existing systems.

 However, there’s a lot of information out there and plenty to be aware of in this transitional period for the business world.
 You can read our many guides and blogs on the subject right here on our website.
 Hopefully this post has set you on the path to development success, starting with some of the fundamental questions every team should consider.

 In the interim, however, Low-code and citizen development forms just one part of the whole development gamut that’s available for businesses.
 It’s important to carefully determine your specific requirements and capabilities, as organisations can still find substantial value in combining emerging low-code techniques with old-fashioned programming.